rajatgirotra/study/java/udemy/java_course/maven/README_1.txt

 a pom.xml file in your project is what makes mvn do its work.
 However, your project pom inherits from the Super POM that Maven has internally. maven also takes into account any parent POM files, user settings and active profiles before building an effective POM which is the actual POM maven uses.

+user settings file is: ~/.m2/settings.xml
+A file containing user-specific configuration for authentication, repositories, and other information to customize the behavior of Maven.

 to see the effective pom, run "mvn help:effective-pom" in the project ${basedir}
 We will learn about parent POM's, user settings and active profiles later on.